ckissi/responsive-html-email-templates/README.md

-# Free Responsive HTML Email Template for Startups and SaaS
+# Free Responsive HTML Email Templates for Startups and SaaS
 Collection of Free responsive HTML templates for Startups and SaaS